bytewax/bytewax/docs/articles/getting-started/ins_and_outs.md

 [StdOutputConfig](/apidocs/bytewax.outputs#bytewax.outputs.StdOutputConfig) simply prints all of the output to standard out, and it does not require any other configuration.

 [KafkaOutputConfig](/apidocs/bytewax.inputs#bytewax.outputs.KafkaOutputConfig) is a specific output configuration tailored for Apache Kafka (and kafka-api compatible platforms, like Redpanda).
 This output generator is provided by the Rust Bytewax library. `KafkaOutputConfig` expects only two parameters: a list of brokers and a topic.
 Its input must take the form of a two-tuple of bytes, where the second element is the payload and the first is an optional key.
-Additional configuration can be passed as keyword arguments.
+Additional configuration can be passed as a dictionary with the keyword `additional_properties`.
 See https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md.
 See our API docs for `bytewax.outputs` for more on a Kafka configuration.